Best Bhutan Tour From Singapore (2560 Flights Booked)

 3. Apply For A Visa

-Getting a visa for Bhutan is a simple process for citizens of Singapore, if you book your trip with as Druk Asia as we will take care of all necessary paperwork.
+Getting a visa for Bhutan is a simple process for citizens of Singapore, if you book your trip with Druk Asia we will take care of all necessary paperwork including your visa application to Bhutan.
 You just need to send us an electronic version with a full-color image of your passport that has at least 6 months validity.

 4. Pay For The Sustainable Development Fee